Biktarvy® (BIC/FTC/TAF)

 Favors BIC/FTC/TAF

 The efficacy and safety of BIC/FTC/TAF through Week 168 were evaluated in an OLE.
-The all BIC/FTC/TAF group consisted of participants who received ≥1 dose of BIC/FTC/TAF; this was measured at the first dose of BIC/FTC/TAF in the OLE for participants who switched at Week 48.
+The all-BIC/FTC/TAF arm consisted of participants who received ≥1 dose of BIC/FTC/TAF (N=547); baseline values for participants who switched from their previous regimen at Week 48 were considered to be those measured at the first dose of BIC/FTC/TAF in the OLE.5

+The most common (≥10% of participants) AEs included URTI (14%), nasopharyngitis (10%), and diarrhea (10%).
 There were no reports of proximal renal tubulopathy or study discontinuations due to renal AEs.
-Most fasting lipid levels remained stable in participants who received BIC/FTC/TAF in the randomized and OLE phases.
-Median LDL levels increased from Week 48 to Week 96 (+2 mg/dL to +12 mg/dL change from baseline, respectively) and 3% of participants began lipid-modifying agents during the study.
-The median weight change from baseline to Week 120 was +1.8 kg among all BIC/FTC/TAF participants.
+Most fasting lipid levels remained stable in the all-BIC/FTC/TAF arm through the randomized and OLE phases.
+Median LDL levels increased slightly from Week 48 to Week 96, and 3% of participants began lipid-modifying agents during the study.5 The median weight change from baseline to Week 120 was +1.8 kg among all-BIC/FTC/TAF participants.18

 446 (82)